Public WiFi VPN Guide

 • Encrypt traffic on cafés and shared networks

-• Use before banking, crypto, email, AI tools and work apps
+• Use before banking, AI tools, email and work apps

 Hotels